superluminar-io/terraform-workshop/1-static-hosting/README.md

 We just created an empty S3 bucket.
 Go to the [S3 console](https://s3.console.aws.amazon.com/s3/buckets) and verify the existence.

 What's going on here?
-We created a simple `.tf` file: Terraform comes with its own syntax called [HCL](https://www.terraform.io/language/syntax/configuration).
+We created a simple `.tf` file: Terraform comes with its syntax called [HCL](https://www.terraform.io/language/syntax/configuration).
 In the `main.tf` file, we set the required Terraform version.
 After that, we configure a provider.
 Throughout the workshop, we focus on AWS and only deploy AWS resources.
 The [AWS provider](https://www.terraform.io/language/providers) gives us all the resources and data sources we need to interact with AWS.

 Bare in mind, that Terraform provides [dozens of providers](https://registry.terraform.io/browse/providers) (e.g. Azure, Google Cloud Plaform or even Auth0).

-Now, after the provider we have a data source and a resource.
+Now, after the provider, we have a data source and a resource.
 The resource block describes a simple S3 bucket.
 The configuration arguments (between `{` and `}`) describe the resource furthermore.
-S3 buckets always need an unique bucket name.
+S3 buckets always need a unique bucket name.
 To achieve this, we get the current AWS account id and append it to the bucket name.
 We get the AWS account id by using the `aws_caller_identity` data source.
 With data sources, we can fetch data outside of the Terraform stack and use it for resources.

 Finally, we run `terraform apply` to deploy the resources.